kurator-dev/kurator/docs/proposals/rollout/rollout.md

 **User Role**: Application Operators.

-**Feature**: With the enhanced Kurator, developers can quickly release and A/B, Blue/Green or Canary test new requirements in their environment after they are completed.
+**Feature**: With the enhanced Kurator, developers can quickly release and A/B Testing, Blue/Green Deployment or Canary Deployment new requirements in their environment after they are completed.

 **Value**: Provides a simplified, automated way for developers to distribute configurations in a uniform manner.
 Enables validation testing in multiple usage environments.
-Provides A/B, Blue/Green or Canary tests to meet different testing needs.
+Provides A/B Testing, Blue/Green Deployment or Canary Deployment to meet different testing needs.

 **Outcome**: With this feature, developers can easily distribute uniform configuration to multiple clusters, test new releases.
 And ensure the quality of new releases.
 In addition, it also provides automatic rollback function when the test fails, reducing the developer's operational burden and bug impact time.